 - 1 egg

-- 55 g (½ cups) plain / all-purpose flour (or self-raising flour and exclude the baking powder)
+- 55 g (½ cups) plain all-purpose flour see notes for self-raising swap

 - ½ teaspoon baking powder